About the course

 The Blavatnik School of Government does not expect applicants to have published.
 However, if you have published scholarly research, you should mention it in your application.

 Other qualifications, evidence of excellence and relevant experience

 In addition to academic excellence, the assessors will look for evidence that:

 - your research interests focus on policy relevant challenges facing governments and/or publicly-oriented agencies around the world;

-- you have the capacity to communicate with a variety of policy-relevant audiences at national and international levels.
+- you have the capacity to communicate effectively with a variety of policy-relevant audiences at national and international levels.

 Students will be expected to demonstrate a commitment to public service either through their research interests, or through their employment or voluntary work.
 In some cases, this may be through an outstanding record of achievement in working in the public, private or NGO sector.

 Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

 3. Availability of supervision, teaching, facilities and places